Background

 • Car

-If you're traveling by car, set your GPS to the address 334 01 Příchovice-Přeštice, Czechia.
-From Plzeň, take the E49 road heading east for about 30 km.
-At the town of Přeštice, turn onto the local road towards Příchovice.
-Continue for about 5 km until you reach the parking area near the ruins.
-There is no entry fee for the ruins, but parking may incur a small fee depending on the area.
+If traveling by car, set your GPS to 334 01 Příchovice-Přeštice, Czechia.
+From Plzeň, take the E49 road east for about 30 km.
+At Přeštice, turn onto the local road towards Příchovice and continue for about 5 km until you reach the parking area near the ruins.
+There is no entry fee for the ruins.
+Parking fees may apply.

-To reach the Ruins of Castle Skála by public transportation, start by taking a train from Plzeň to Přeštice.
+To reach the Ruins of Castle Skála by public transport, take a train from Plzeň to Přeštice.
 The train journey takes approximately 20 minutes.
-Upon arrival at Přeštice station, you can catch a local bus towards Příchovice.
+Upon arrival at Přeštice station, catch a local bus towards Příchovice.
 Check the bus schedule in advance, as services may be limited.
-After about a 15-minute bus ride, get off at the stop closest to the ruins, from where it’s a short walk to the site.
+After about a 15-minute bus ride, get off at the stop closest to the ruins, from where it's a short walk to the site.
+Bus 434 goes from Příchovice to Přeštice.
 Be aware that you may need to pay for the train and bus tickets separately.
+A single ride on public transport in Plzeň costs around 25 CZK.

 Popular Experiences near Ruins of Castle Skála